 I really decided to do this PhD because I saw an advertisement about a project that just really caught me.
 Like I read the project and I was like, “Oh, I really want [to work on] that project.” … This project is really for me; … it would fit my background and it would really fit the kind of thing I would love to do and I really decided to do it as … a five-year contract.
 I was like, “I don’t know what I’m going to do after [it] but this sounds really interesting and I’m going to take the next five years to do something I really enjoy.”
 (STEM PhD student: McAlpine & Amundsen, 2010-2015)

 While students usually bring intrinsic interest, some may not realize that doing doctoral research is distinct from their previous educational experience.
 That is, they do not understand that doing a PhD requires a long period of independent work on a project whose purpose and outcomes can be initially uncertain.
 As a result, some may feel under-motivated and aimless after completing the coursework.
 This student was reflecting on how he learned to be self-motivated:

 There are many factors that influence students’ motivation.
-A recent university-wide survey has revealed, for example, that supervisors’ expectations and funding influence students’ motivation to work on the PhD.
+The 2012-2013 McGill-wide supervision survey revealed, for example, that supervisors’ funding and expectations influence students’ motivation to work on their PhD.

 I felt my supervisor's expectations were too high and because of this my motivation levels and desire to learn dropped dramatically since I saw no end in sight.
 I felt more like a robot forced to work all of the time instead of a student who wanted to learn new techniques.